gardener/landscaper/docs/tutorials/05-external-jsonschema.md

 }
 ```

-When the jsonschema is defined it is added to the component descriptor as local artifact to the component descriptor.
+With the jsonschema defined, it has to be linked to a new component descriptor.
+In this case, the jsonschema will be added as local artifact to the component descriptor.
 For more detailed explanation have a look at the [second tutorial](./02-local-simple-blueprint.md)

-Therefore, create the resource definition, create the component descriptor, add the resource with the component-cli and upload the component descriptor.
+Now, create the resource definition and component descriptor, add the resource with the component-cli and upload the component descriptor.

 The result is a component descriptor that contains the previously created jsonschema as local resource.